-- Sing Like A: Print and cut out these cards HERE to have your primary sing like some animals!
-Whatever song is chosen is how the primary must sing the song.
+Print and cut out the cards to have your Primary sing like some animals!
+Whatever song is chosen is how the Primary must sing the song.

-- Review Necklaces: Belonging to a group was never more fun with these Review Necklaces HERE!
-Divide the primary into 2 groups and have each group sing every other phrase, word or verse.
+Divide the Primary into 2 groups and have each group sing every other phrase, word or verse.
 Then repeat with new groups!

-- Lip Sync: If you or your primary love to lip sync, they will love this activity HERE.
-Children pick a character and can lip sing the song as if they were them!
+Children pick a character and lip sing the song as if they were that character!

-- Wand or Scarf Actions: Mimic these action cards HERE with or without wands or scarves!
+Mimic these action cards with or without wands or scarves!
 Pencils work great too!

 Looking for a Little More?

-Have you visited my singing time review activities page is HERE.
+If you want MORE review activitities, check out my Singing Time Review Activities page?
 This list isn’t necessarily low prep.
 But you’ll still find ideas that are simple to be sung with any song(s).
 A few of which are already listed above!

 Print the 18 page booklet as a 2-sided document.
 Then I suggest printing the associated printables on card stock (NOT as a 2-sided document) and laminating!